orourkedd/effects-as-data/README.md

 ```

 ### Pure Functions for Business Logic
-Third, define a pure function that `effects-as-data` can use to perform your business logic:
+Third, define a pure function that `effects-as-data` can use to perform your business logic.
+This function coordinates your workflow.
+This function does a lot and would normally be difficult to test:
+* Reads user input.
+* Does a GET request to Github
+* Prints a user's repositories in a formatted list
+* Writes the user's repositories to a file.

 ```js
 const saveRepositories = function * (filename) {
   const {payload: username} = yield userInput('\nEnter a github username: ')